alvaroariasrivero/alvaroariasrivero/README.md

 ### Hi there 👋

-My name is Álvaro, I'm a fullstack web developer to loves to share my code and learn from everyone.
+My name is Álvaro, I'm a fullstack web developer who loves to share my code and learn from everyone.

 ![img](https://www.codewars.com/users/alvaroariasrivero/badges/large)